roboav8r/machine-learning-cs-391l/README.md

 ## Assignment 3: Problem set
 Assignment 3 was a problem set with no Python component.
 I've included the .PDF as a placeholder to keep the directory structure consistent.

-## Assignment 4: Gaussian Processes
+## Assignment 4: Gaussian Processes [TODO]

-## Assignment 5: Backpropagation
+## Assignment 5: Backpropagation [TODO]

-## Assignment 6: Reinforcement Learning
+## Assignment 6: Reinforcement Learning [TODO]

 # Known errors/desired fixes
-Below is a list of potential improvements or fixes for the scripts and
+Below is a list of potential improvements or fixes for the scripts and known issues.

 ## Eigendigits:
 - Allow for checkpointing of the classifier to save and reuse